 GSLs serve for at least one academic year (fall and spring semesters).
 Upon completing each year of service, GSLs may be asked if they have the interest in and availability for continuing in their role for another year.
 Ideally, each GSL will serve for two years.

 How do I become a GSL?

-To be considered for a GSL position, please fill out this short application.
+Formal applications for the 2018-19 academic year will be available in the Spring of 2018.
 Please note that prior interaction with CATLR is welcome, but not required.